 When the pwb is lifted up and turned over, the output transistors had only two (2) pads of thermal grease as shown in the BLUE rectangle in the picture.
-That is incorrect!
+That's wrong!
 I recommend that you use four (4) pads under each of the large transistors being careful to not use too much.
 Thinner is better than thicker.
 You do not need to add any to the HS b/c when the transistors are 'clamped' down, the paste will spread out due the clamp pressure.
-Of course, be sure to clean off the old thermal grease on the HS using acetone.
+Of course, be sure to clean off the old thermal grease on the HS and the thermal pad using acetone.

 I added apx 8 inches of additional lead length to both speaker wires.
 To say they were a bit too short would be too kind!
 When the PS Assy is lifted up, the speaker wires are pulled off the speaker's terminals.

 The removed caps are a bit different than what you are probably used to.
 There are four (4) terminals; 1-positive, 1-negative, and two (2) are just there for "stability".
 Those leads are not connected internally but are supposed to provide a stable mounting for the cap.